andremarques023/vsts-extensions/Tasks/Src/DnxTools/README.md

 * Arguments to be passed to the build command.
 * Restore the aplication dependencies before the build.
 * Set the build number as the pre-release suffix and DNX build version.

+## DNU Commands Install

+This task installs application commands.
+The following options are available for installing commands:

+* The name of the application package.
+* The version of the application package.
+* Overwrite package and conflicting commands.
+* Do not use local cache.

+## DNU Commands Uninstall

+This task uninstalls application commands.
+The following options are available for uninstalling commands:

+* The name of the command to uninstall.
+* Do not try to remove orphaned packages.

 ## DNU Pack